-Our International Orientation event will take place on Wednesday (morning) 28th September 2022.
+Our International Orientation event will take place on Sunday, 24th September 2023.
 We encourage all international students to attend this event.

 Students who attend the orientation are less likely to encounter problems that impact on their academic studies.

 Why should I attend the International Orientation event?